 Even if you visit Ireland in November, you’ll start to feel the winter chill.
 For the most part, you can get by with a comfortable pair of jeans with a warm base underneath to keep you warm.
 However, jeans are not a good choice if it starts to rain heavily.

 Denim is notorious for taking a long time to dry in cold, wet weather, and unless you want to freeze-dry your legs, you should opt for another option.
 What you wear depends on your cold tolerance, but the best clothes in Ireland for people who don’t like the cold are fleece-lined pants.
+This is especially true if you go on a Northern Ireland road trip, where it can be windy at your stops.

 Thick waterproof trousers are a more reasonable option should you get stuck in the worst weather.
 They can be dressed up or down, depending on your itinerary.
 This pair of fleece-lined trousers look nice enough to wear to a formal dinner if you’d like.